signalfx/signalfx-ruby-tracing/README.md

 ### Rails

 Rails applications can be traced using the notifications provided by ActiveSupport.
-It will use `sfx-rack-tracer` to trace by requests.
+It will use `signalfx-rack-tracer` to trace by requests.

 The forked source for this instrumentation is located [here](https://github.com/signalfx/ruby-rails-instrumentation).